ircv3/ircv3-specifications/extensions/message-tags.md

 This specification defines the optional `CLIENTTAGDENY` token for use in `RPL_ISUPPORT` (005) responses.

-This token allows servers to communicate to clients that certain client-only tags are blocked and will be silently ignored.
-This scenario is not a recommended default, but server administrators may wish to enable it for moderation reasons.
+Servers SHOULD use this token to communicate to clients that certain client-only tags are blocked and will be silently ignored.
+Blocking client-only tags is not a recommended default behaviour, but server administrators might wish to do so for moderation reasons.

-This allows clients to selectively remove features from their user interface that rely on any client-only tag that the server has blocked.
+This token allows clients to selectively remove features from their user interface that rely on any client-only tag that the server has blocked.

 Note that blocking tags will not necessarily block the message that the tag is attached to.